Lessons From Church History

 A Sermon on Romans 12:6-8Read more

 Do the practices of the early church have anything to say to the contemporary church?
-How can we explain the obvious difference between what we read in the pages of Scripture regarding the church and the present manifestation of so many contemporary church models?
-As those invested in the authority and sufficiency of God’s Word, evangelicals must be willing to set aside prejudices and look at Scripture with fresh eyes and seek to conform to the picture and pattern found in the New Testament.
+How can one explain the obvious difference between what is read in the pages of Scripture regarding the church and the present manifestation of so many contemporary church models?
+As those invested in the authority and sufficiency of God’s word, evangelicals must be willing to set aside prejudices and look at Scripture with fresh eyes and seek to conform to the picture and pattern found in the New Testament.
 This is the conviction of Dr. Martyn Lloyd-Jones.
-He elaborates on the glimpse of early church life found in Romans 12:6-8 and asks pressing questions about the development of church governance over the past two centuries.
+In this sermon on Romans 12:6–8 titled “Lessons from Church History,” he elaborates on the glimpses of early church life and asks pressing questions about the development of church governance over the past two centuries.
 Dr. Lloyd-Jones provides an overview and explanation on the accumulation of power by the bishops throughout church history.
 He also tackles the reactions to centralized power by radical free church groups after the Reformation.
 The key in all these matters, says Dr. Lloyd-Jones, is to get back to the Scriptures in all matters of preaching, governance, gifts, pastors, and church life.
-Listen as Dr. Lloyd-Jones reminds evangelicals that we cannot afford to ignore the doctrine and nature of the church.
+Listen as Dr. Lloyd-Jones reminds evangelicals that they cannot afford to ignore the doctrine and nature of the church.

 About Dr. Martyn Lloyd-Jones